underworldcode/UWGeodynamics/joss/paper.md

 ---
-title: 'UWGeodynamics: A teaching an research tool for numerical geodynamic modelling'
+title: 'UWGeodynamics: A teaching and research tool for numerical geodynamic modelling'
 tags:
   - Python
   - geodynamics